ksevindik/ksevindik.github.io/_posts/2011-07-05-if-your-eclipse-hangs.md

+---
+layout: post
-# If Your Eclipse Hangs...
+title: If Your Eclipse Hangs...
+author: Kenan Sevindik
+---

 Recently, my STS installation started to freeze during “initializing java/spring tooling” step.
 As a first attempt, I suspended all validations from window>preferences>validation, however it didn’t help much.
 Whenever you experience a hang